fahimasqalani/Futsal-Leaflet-Map/README.md

 # futsal
 A mapping system displaying location of futsal places in Malaysia

-Language used: leaflet, javascript, bootstrap.
+Technology used: leaflet, javascript, bootstrap.